Our group at Georgia Tech strives to

-Status: we are at full capacity for Spring 2024, but are open to considering exceptionally qualified undergraduate researchers
+Status: we are at full capacity for Spring 2024

-Prerequisite courses: System Dynamics and Vibration (required), Structural Dynamics and Aeroelasticity (preferred)
+Prerequisite courses: System Dynamics and Vibration (required or co-required), Structural Dynamics and Aeroelasticity (preferred)

-Prerequisite skills: coding experience in any language (required), previous undergraduate research experiences (preferred)
+Prerequisite skills: programming experience in any language (required), previous undergraduate research experiences (preferred)

-Funding: we are currently unable to offer paid undergraduate research opportunities but we can work with interested students to help them apply for salary awards under the Georgia Tech PURA program.
-Please make sure you reach out early enough if you would like to apply for this.
+Funding: we can work with interested students to help them apply for salary awards under the Georgia Tech PURA program

-All prospective graduate students must go through the application process for our program before I can consider offering a funded GRA position.
-I cannot offer GRA positions to students who have not applied to our program or have not been admitted.
+All prospective graduate students must go through the regular application process for our program before I can consider offering a GRA position

 M.S. and Ph.D. applications for Summer or Fall 2024 will be due December 1, 2023